Invisalign Review in 2021

 What Makes Invisalign So Unique?

 Introduced in 1997, the company behind Invisalign hasn’t rested on its laurels.
-Since hitting the market, the company has amassed over 450 patents, and has continually worked to improve the look, feel, function and results the product produces.
+Since hitting the market, the company has amassed over 450 patents and has continually worked to improve the look, feel, function, and results in the product produces.
 Unlike traditional braces, Invisalign has aged well over time and has come a long way.

 One of the major complaints about traditional braces is that they are bulky and unsightly.
 Although it is much more commonplace for a teen to be seen with traditional braces, the same cannot be said for adults.
 Those who work in customer-facing roles or who are more self-conscious find the ‘invisible’ nature of Invisalign clear aligners to be highly appealing.
 In fact, without close inspection, you wouldn’t even know the person you were talking to was wearing them.